nilsjor/ros-ip-tunnel/README.md

 ## Overview

-`ip_tunnel` is a ROS 2 package designed to tunnel IP packets over DDS middleware, enabling IP-based communication between distributed systems within a ROS 2 network.
-This can be particularly useful in environments where DDS is the primary communication layer, but IP connectivity is required between nodes on separate hosts.

-This package provides two main nodes that encapsulate IP packets in ROS 2 messages and transport them across a DDS network, effectively creating an IP tunnel over DDS.

-## Theory
+`ip_tunnel` is a ROS 2 package that enables IP packet tunneling over DDS middleware, allowing users to leverage familiar IP-based tools (e.g., `ping`, `iperf`) to test and benchmark DDS Quality of Service (QoS) settings.
+By encapsulating IP packets as ROS 2 messages, `ip_tunnel` allows seamless IP communication between distributed systems without the need for VPNs or dedicated networking hardware.

-Tunneling IP over DDS involves encapsulating IP packets into ROS 2 messages, which are then published and subscribed over DDS using the ROS 2 framework.
-This setup enables IP packet exchange between hosts using DDS as the underlying transport.
-Key benefits include:
+This package facilitates IP packet exchange across a DDS-based network by encapsulating IP packets in ROS 2 messages, which are then published and subscribed over DDS.
+This setup provides a flexible testing environment where users can evaluate DDS QoS profiles, monitor latency, reliability, and data persistence, and validate network behavior under various QoS configurations.

+### Key Benefits

-- **Seamless IP Communication**: Extending IP-level communication across a DDS-based network.
+- **Flexible IP Communication Over DDS**: Extend IP-level communication across a DDS-based network, enabling easy IP-based testing and benchmarking.
-- **Reliable and Flexible Transport**: Leveraging ROS 2 and DDS Quality of Service (QoS) settings to control reliability, latency, and data persistence.
+- **Configurable QoS Settings**: Use ROS 2 and DDS QoS profiles to control reliability, latency, and data persistence, tailoring performance to suit specific needs.
-- **Minimal Overhead**: Efficiently reusing existing DDS infrastructure for IP tunneling without needing a separate VPN or dedicated IP link.
+- **Efficient Infrastructure Reuse**: Avoid additional tools and configurations by reusing existing DDS infrastructure for IP tunneling, eliminating the need for a VPN or dedicated link.

-In `ip_tunnel`, IP packets are captured and encapsulated as ROS 2 messages, sent across the DDS network, and then decapsulated at the receiving host.

 ## Installation

-1. Clone this repository into your ROS 2 workspace:
+1. Navigate to your ROS 2 workspace:
     ```
-    cd ~/ros2_ws/src && git clone https://github.com/nilsjor/ros-ip-tunnel.git ip_tunnel
+    cd ~/ros2_ws/src
     ```

-2. Build the package:
+2. Clone this repository into your workspace:
     ```
-    cd ~/ros2_ws && colcon build --packages-select ip_tunnel
+    git clone https://github.com/nilsjor/ros-ip-tunnel.git ip_tunnel
     ```

+3. Build the package:
+    ```
+    colcon build --packages-select ip_tunnel
+    ```

-3. Source your workspace:
+4. Source your workspace:
     ```
     source install/setup.bash
     ```